geohackweek/geohackweek.github.io/projects/alpine hydrology/readme.md

 #### Sample data

-The data provided consist of LiDAR- derived snow depth datasets over the Tuolumne River watershed, source of San Francisco water supply.
-The data were acquired by NASA JPL using airborne LiDAR technology as part of the Airborne Snow Observatory (ASO) program.
-The area is about 2709 km2.
-The spatial resolution of the snow depth grids is 3m, making each grid of 17699 x 16780  elements and about 1.16GB geotiffs in size.
-The dataset is composed of the bare earth model (digital elevation model, DEM), and snow depth spatial grids on 11 occasions in 2014.
+The data provided consist of the following, all located over the Tuolumne River watershed, source of San Francisco water supply.
+All data are at 90 m resolution:

-- DHSVM model SWE, 11 occasions in 2014 @ 90 m res
+* DHSVM modeled snow water equivalence
-- Lidar derived swe, same period
+* LiDAR-derived snow depth datasets acquired by NASA JPL using airborne LiDAR technology as part of the Airborne Snow Observatory (ASO) program.
-- 90 m DEM (from which they derive slope, etc)
+* Digital Elevation Model (DEM)
-- binary vegetation map: 0 = no forest; 1 = forest
+* binary vegetation map: 0 = no forest; 1 = forest

 #### Existing methods

-ArcGIS? r
+This type of work is often carried out using spatial statistics tools in ArcGIS.

 #### Research Questions